kunwooshin/SNU-BKMS2-2024F/RAG/README.md

 ## Overview

 This repository contains the materials for **BKMS2 Hands-on #4: Developing a Q&A system based on Retrieval Augmented Generation (RAG)**.
-In this hands-on exercise, we explore how to develop a Q&A system that utilizes a combination of document retrieval and generation, leveraging OpenAI's API and ChromaDB as a vector store.
+In this hands-on exercise, we explore how to develop a Q&A system for GSDS students that utilizes RAG, leveraging OpenAI's API and ChromaDB as a vector store.

 <p align="center">
   <img width="70%" src="https://github.com/user-attachments/assets/a590a8c9-9a95-4bc2-89e4-26c049028e75">